MISSION STATEMENT: A professional orchestra serving northern Michigan bringing unprecedented excellence in symphonic and other musical experiences.

-Music Director Kevin Rhodes has led the orchestra to critical acclaim during his 14-year tenure.
+Music Director Kevin Rhodes has led the orchestra to critical acclaim during his 15-year tenure.
 Under his leadership, the orchestra has created an innovative season of concerts featuring leading guest artists from the national and international circuit.
 Here’s a link to his website.

-The orchestra’s subscription season from fall to spring consists of eight concert cycles.
+The orchestra’s 2017-18 subscription season runs from fall to spring and consists of seven concert cycles.
 The Symphony presents its concerts at Interlochen’s Corson Auditorium.
 During the holiday season, its annual festive Christmas program is held in downtown Traverse City’s Lars Hockstad Auditorium, located inside Central Grade School.

 The Symphony is comprised of a full-time professional staff of three, a part-time staff of two, a music director and 60-plus contracted core musicians.
 A 15-member Board of Directors and a committed group of volunteers provide ongoing support for the organization.
 The Symphony is a non-profit corporation supported through ticket sales, donations, corporate sponsorships and grants.